planetfederal/desktop-documentation/docs/source/install/windows.rst

 .. _install.windows:

-Installing Boundless Desktop in Windows
+Installing Boundless Desktop on Windows
 =======================================

 This section will describe how to install Boundless Desktop on Windows.